Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Conclusions

 \section{Conclusions}

 We propose a new fast algorithm that finds the maximum clique on billion-edge social networks in minutes.
 It exhibits linear runtime scaling over graphs from $1000$ vertices to $100$ million vertices and has good parallelization potential.
-We created it in order to compute the largest temporal strong components of a dynamic network, which involves finding the largest clique in a static reachability graph.
-Our hope is that that maximum clique will now become a standard network analysis measure.
-Towards that end, we make our software package available for others to use: \centerline{ \url{http://www.cs.purdue.edu/~dgleich/codes/maxcliques}}
+We applied the algorithm to compute the largest temporal strong components of a dynamic network, which involves finding the largest clique in a static reachability graph, and to obtain an ordering friendly for graph compression.
+Our hope is that maximum clique will now become a standard network analysis measure.
+Towards that end, we make our software package available for others to use: \centerline{ \url{http://www.ryanrossi.com/pmc} }

-We are also investigating a modification of our code to enumerate maximum cliques (not maximal!).
-This problem has only recently been studied~\cite{Eblen:2011:MCE:2009164.2009194}.
-We find that this can be done almost as efficiently as finding the largest maximum clique and believe that the set of maximum cliques should prove useful for community detection and anomaly detection on networks.